Legacy Migration

 Every migration step needs a tested rollback plan.
 Not a theoretical rollback plan documented in a wiki.
 A tested one, rehearsed on production-equivalent data, with a measured rollback time.

-The critical question: If we discover a critical issue at 3am on Tuesday, how long does it take to restore the previous state, and what data do we lose?
+The critical question: rehearse what happens if you discover a critical issue at 3am on Tuesday.
+Measure how long it takes to restore the previous state, and establish exactly what data you lose.
 If the answer is "we lose anything entered since the migration step," then your migration step is too large.

 Feature flags and change freezes